-SFTP (SSH File Transfer Protocol) is referred to as the extension of SSH protocol which permits the transfer of files through a network.
+SFTP (SSH File Transfer Protocol) is referred to as the extension of the SSH protocol which permits the transfer of files through a network.

 The pros of this option are: